giuliamonopoli/deepvalve-paper/docs/pipeline_guide.md

 cd "Supplementary code for the paper: DeepValve: an automatic detection pipeline for the mitral valve in cardiac magnetic resonance imaging"
 ```

-2. Create and activate a Python environment (optional but recommended).
+2. Create and activate a Python environment.

 3. Install dependencies (`requirements.txt`):